 It also can hide the Prey icon so no thief can tinker with your settings.
 You can also disable the power button, so your device can’t be turned off if the screen is locked.

-The key here is convenience—it just takes a couple of steps to ensure that it’s up and running on your device.
+If you have the Galaxy S6, Note 4, or other popular modern Samsung device.
+You’ll find a security solution baked right in.
+The key here is convenience.
+It just takes a couple of steps to ensure it’s up and running on your device.
 And just like Android Device Manager, you can log in to Samsung’s find my phone site from any browser to track it down.
-From there you can lock, alert it, or use the GPS details to see if you can find it.
+From there, you can lock it, alert it, or use the GPS details to see if you can find it.